AriFordsham/GHCWiki/Extensible-Interface-Files.md

 https://gitlab.haskell.org/ghc/ghc/wikis/Core-interface-section motivates the case for including core in interface files, to make it available via `loadCore :: ModIface -> m (Maybe ModGuts)`, to be used by examples such as Liquid Haskell, resumable compilation, and plugins including Plutus.

 In addition to their primary purpose for IDE-like uses, HIE files can we used for dead code elimination.
-A weeder re-implementation (https://github.com/ocharles/weeder) does this.
+Weeder (https://hackage.haskell.org/package/weeder-2.0.0) does this.
+By including the HIE data in the interface file instead of a separate file, other tools gain the opacity of a single file.

 In the same way that plugins would like to access core data, it would also be useful to make it possible for them to write their own information, and access it later.

 ## Extensible Interface Files

 We propose to extend interface files into a sectioned format that can store arbitrary metadata for keys, to allow for a maximum flexibility.
-(more technical details on how this API looks)
+Sectioning is already used by certain `.o` file formats, for example ELF (https://en.wikipedia.org/wiki/Executable_and_Linkable_Format), and Mach-O (https://en.wikipedia.org/wiki/Mach-O#Mach-O_file_layout).

 From the user's perspective, such an API would look like:
 ```haskell